Optimal Hamiltonian recognition of unknown quantum dynamics: Introduction

 In this work, we develop a protocol for binary recognition of the underlying single-qubit Hamiltonian, given as an unknown oracle $\exp(-iH\theta)$.
-This protocol achieves an optimal average error $1/(2k+2)$ over possible Hamiltonians and parameters, where $k$ is the number of queries to the unknown unitary.
+This protocol achieves an average error of $O(1/k)$ where $k$ is the number of queries to the unknown unitary, a scaling that is proven to be optimal when taking the average over all possible Hamiltonians and parameters.
 Remarkably, our protocol utilizes the technique of quantum signal processing (QSP)~\cite{Low_2016,low_optimal_2016} to analyze protocol resolution errors.
 The QSP provides a systematic approach to making a quantum system transform under certain polynomial functions~\cite{yu_power_2022} and is also helpful for analyzing multiple unitary discrimination~\cite{Rossi2021}.
 As a byproduct, we reveal that for any positive integer $k$, there exist two sets, each containing $k$ qubit unitaries, such that many pairs of unitaries, one from each set, are not orthogonal, yet these sets can be perfectly distinguished using only $k$ queries without the need for entanglement.

 Notably, we demonstrate the optimality of our protocol by using semidefinite programming (SDP).
 We also show different strategies involving processes with indefinite causal order~\cite{Oreshkov_2012,Chiribella2013}, will not offer any advantage in the recognition of Pauli $X$ and Pauli $Z$.
 To validate our results, we implement our binary recognition protocol on a superconducting quantum processor from Tencent and observe the desired error decay.
 Furthermore, to tackle ternary Hamiltonian recognition, we develop a quantum algorithm, consisting of coherent uses of two QSP circuits, that can realize a target polynomial based on the measurement results regardless of which signal unitary is chosen for the QSP.
-This protocol achieves an optimal average error of $1/(3k+3)$ for odd $k$.
+This protocol achieves an optimal average error of $O(1/k)$ for odd $k$.